NicoleNG18/FoodDelivery/README.md

 Overview:
 -----------------

-Food Delivery is web application for making food orders from restaurants.
+Food Delivery is a web application for making food orders from restaurants.
-Before registration, you only can view the menu and maybe choose dish.
+Before registration, you can only view the menu and maybe choose a dish or dishes.
-After registration and login you can add some products to your cart, add contact number and address for delivery and make order.
+After registration and login you can add some products to your cart, contact number and address for delivery and make an order.

 [//]: # ()